yusfcicek/ocr-annotation-tool/README.md

 # OCR Annotation Tool
-OCR Annotation Tool is a graphical image annotation tool.
+OCR Annotation Tool is a graphical text annotation tool.
 It is written in Python and uses Qt for its graphical interface.
 You can use it to tag your own data for the [Deep Text Recognition Repository](https://github.com/clovaai/deep-text-recognition-benchmark).
 Its interface and usage diagram is taken as an example from the [LabelImg](https://github.com/tzutalin/labelImg) repository for easy use for the user.